columbia-applied-data-science/rosetta/README.md

 DSpy
 ====

-Tools, wrappers, etc... for data science with a concentration on text processing
+Tools for data science with a focus on text processing.

-* Utilities to move data from one Data Structure to another
-* Strong focus on stream processing of text
-* Utilities to use packages outside the normal Python ecosystem
-* Command line utilities
-* Focus on "medium data", i.e. data too big to fit into memory but too small to necessitate the use of a cluster.
+* Focuses on "medium data", i.e. data too big to fit into memory but too small to necessitate the use of a cluster.
-* The *DS* in DSpy clearly relates to *Data Science*.
-However, it came first from *Data Structure* and the *Dead Sea*.
-The tools concentrate on streaming text, and the dead sea scrolls are the most famous version of text in a stream (a lake actually...but just pretend and it's really cool).
+* Integrates with existing scientific Python stack as well as select outside tools.

 Packages
 --------

 See the `examples/` directory for more details.

-* `cmd` Command line utilities
-* `modeling` Utilities to help common modeling tasks
+### `cmd`
+* Unix-like command line utilities.
+Filters (read from stdin/write to stdout) for files

+### `parallel`
-* `parallel` Wrappers for Python multiprocessing that add much needed usability and allow for stream processing
+* Wrappers for Python multiprocessing that add ease of use
+* Memory-friendly multiprocessing

-* `text` Text processing
+### `text`
+* Stream text from disk to formats used in common ML processes
+* Write processed text to sparse formats
+* Helpers for ML tools (e.g. Vowpal Wabbit, Gensim, etc...)
+* Other general utilities

+### `workflow`
-* `workflow` High-level wrappers that have helped with our workflow and provide additional examples of code use
+* High-level wrappers that have helped with our workflow and provide additional examples of code use

+### `modeling`
+* General ML modeling utilities

 Install
 -------